-Only the store owner can view collaborator access requests or grant collaborator access to a store.
+Only the store owner, or staff with Manage collaborator requests permission, can view collaborator access requests or grant collaborator access to a store.
 After a Shopify Partner submits a request to access your store, you receive an email about the request and a notification on your Shopify Home.

 You can require Shopify Partners to enter a collaborator request code when you submit a collaborator request, to more effectively control the requests that you receive.
 When the code is required, only the Partners who you share the code with can request access to your store.